netreconlab/ParseCareKit/README.md

 - Build the project
 - In your project Targets, click your corresponding target and then click the `General` heading to the right
 - Place `ParseCareKit.framework` in `Frameworks, Libraries, and Embedded Content` and it should automatically appear in `Linked Binary with Libraries` under the `Build Phases` section
-- Then, simply place `import ParseCareKit` at the top of any file that needs the framework.
+- Then, simply place `import ParseSwiftCareKit` at the top of any file that needs the framework.

 **If you have CareKit already in your project via SPM or copied, you will need to remove it as ParseCareKit comes with the a compatibile version of CareKit and a conflict of CareKit appearing twice will cause your app to crash**